 Welcoming Pittsburgh is an immigrant and Latino integration strategy launched by Mayor William Peduto in 2014.
 The following year, Mayor Peduto released a comprehensive citywide plan that established nearly 40 community-led recommendations to advance welcoming efforts.
 The Mayor’s Office is leading implementation of the plan through cross-sectoral partnerships.
 Welcoming Pittsburgh is rooted in a commitment to ensure a more livable city for all residents.

 Immigrant inclusion doesn’t happen in isolation.
 It requires a cross-sector coalition committed to welcoming and supporting immigrants as they settle into a community.
-All for All is a project of Change Agency that connects people, organizations, and communities to ensure that the Pittsburgh region is welcoming and inclusive for all.
-Through community collaboration and cross-sector partnerships, All for All advances economic opportunities, breaks down barriers, and promotes institutional best practices to further immigrant inclusion.
+All for All was a project of Change Agency that connects people, organizations, and communities to ensure that the Pittsburgh region is welcoming and inclusive for all.
+Through community collaboration and cross-sector partnerships, All for All advanced economic opportunities, broke down barriers, and promoted institutional best practices to further immigrant inclusion.

 In response to the momentum built by the network of its partners for a more inclusive Pittsburgh region, and to ensure sustainability for the future, in 2020 All for All began to transition from team leadership to a coalition-led model.
 The coalition is now convened and supported by The Global Switchboard.